johnstrand/squawk-react/README.md

 ![npm bundle size](https://img.shields.io/bundlephobia/minzip/squawk-react.svg)

-A simple support library for managing global state in React applications, with hooks! (insert pirate joke here).
+Squawk is a simple, hooks-based, library for managing global state in React applications.
 Squawk is also compatible with React Native, so long as the underlying React version is up-to-date enough to support hooks.

-**New**: Squawk also features an integration with Redux Dev Tools, and supports time-travelling.
+Squawk also features an integration with Redux Dev Tools, and supports time-travelling.

 **Note**: Starting with 4.0, Squawk targets ES2017.
 If you have to support a browser that doesn't support ES2017, you'll have to use appropriate polyfills.